 A relational database management system (RDBMS) is a collection of programs and capabilities that enable IT teams and others to create, update, administer and otherwise interact with a relational database.
-Most commercial RDBMSes use Structured Query Language (SQL) to access the database, although SQL was invented after the initial development of the relational model and is not necessary for its use.
+RDBMSes store data in the form of tables, with most commercial relational database management systems using Structured Query Language (SQL) to access the database.
+However, since SQL was invented after the initial development of the relational model, it is not necessary for RDBMS use.

 RDBMS vs. DBMS

 In general, databases store sets of data that can be queried for use in other applications.
 A database management system supports the development, administration and use of database platforms.

 An RDBMS is a type of database management system (DBMS) that stores data in a row-based table structure which connects related data elements.
 An RDBMS includes functions that maintain the security, accuracy, integrity and consistency of the data.
 This is different than the file storage used in a DBMS.

 Other differences between database management systems and relational database management systems include:

 - Number of allowed users.
 While a DBMS can only accept one user at a time, an RDBMS can operate with multiple users.